 For me, Roasted Nuts are the best way to consume the glut of nuts that I receive as gifts during Diwali.
 They are addictive and healthy and get polished off in days without any complain.
 They are great for party snacks and for gifting.

 I am pleased with myself for managing to squeeze in four salad posts this year.
-Clockwise from the top left… (scroll down for the collage)
+Clockwise from the top left… (scroll down to view the collage)

 Sprouted Mung Bean Salad Canapes were a hit at home and with friends and loved even by kids.
 I simply gave the sprouted mung beans a make over and served with quinoa on a bed of apple and cucumber.

 A crunchy and versatile Puy Lentil Salad that is a salad but can be easily enjoyed for a meal.